Concerned about use of the internet

 We’re here to help you.
 Just like making any change, there will be times when you feel on top of things, and times when it feels confusing and difficult.
 That’s to be expected, and we suggest you take it one step at a time.

 We’re committed to helping people stop their illegal online behaviour.

 We know that people can, and do, stop.
 Through the Stop It Now! helpline, we have helped thousands of people, from all walks of life, to address their online behaviour.

 The content and exercises here are based on our experience of working with those people and on their feedback and suggestions.
 We think we can help you too, not only to get on the right path, but also to help you stay on it.

 Some people who view sexual images of children online may have a form of obsessive compulsive disorder (OCD) which is characterised by intrusive sexual thoughts about children.
-These individuals are not sexually aroused by these thoughts, which cause them extreme distress and anxiety.
+These people are not sexually aroused by these thoughts, which cause them extreme distress and anxiety.
 If this sounds like it might be true for you, we suggest you speak to your doctor.
 The modules on this site are not designed to treat OCD.
 You can read more about OCD here.

 - The information provided throughout this website is intended for information, self-exploration and self-help only.
 It is designed to increase awareness in people who may feel that they have a problem with illegal Internet images, or have thought about accessing them but not already done so.
 The information contained in this website is not, and should not be taken as, a substitute for professional advice and/or treatment.